How Do Automatic Transfer Switches Work With Generators?

 • Homes: For households that want peace of mind during storms or outages

-• Businesses: For retail, offices, and hospitality where downtime means lost revenue
+• Businesses: For retail, offices, and hospitality, where downtime means lost revenue

 • Healthcare: Hospitals and aged care facilities rely heavily on ATS setups